oracle-devrel/cd3-automation-toolkit/docs/launch-from-rmstack.md

 <img width="1124" src="../images/launch-from-stack-1.png">
 <img width="1124" src="../images/launch-from-stack-2.png">
 <br><br>
 - [X] Login to the VM using private key corresponding to the public key provided during stack creation.
+Use 'cd3user' or 'opc' user to connect to the VM.
+Same key has been copied for both the users.
 - [X] Verify if container is launched using below command -

 ```